bertolinocastro/logbuch/README.md

 ```sh
 logbuch subject name with how many words you want
 ```
-this command will open your text editor with a predefined header.
-The header contains The ___Subject___ and the date of creation.
-You must write everything below the `# ------` line, because that information is handled by Logbuch.
+This command will open your text editor with a predefined header.
+The header contains the ___Subject___ and the date of creation.
+You must write everything below the `# ------` line, because information before it is handled by Logbuch.

 If you want to open your last edited ___Subject___ inside the active ___Project___, just type Logbuch without any argument:
 ```sh